 Carima Neusser was born in Stockholm.
 She is a choreographer, dancer, performer and artist.
 She works with interdisciplinary projects that take their starting point in dance and choreography.
 Her practice spreads over an expanded field where she interacts with visual arts, architecture, neuroscience, fashion, music and stage technology.
 She works and collaborates throughout different international and national contexts and her work has been presented at dance venues, galleries, museums, music festivals among many others.
 Her work has been presented in Sweden, Finland, Norway, Italy, France, Mexico, Haiti, USA and Brazil.
 She earned her master degree in Culture and Media production at Linköpings Universitet (2014-2016) and she studied dance at Iwanson International School of Contemporary Dance (2006-2009)

-Her work moves between choreography, dance, pedagogy and platforms for meetings between different art forms as well as artistic experiments on the border between visual arts and dance.
 Her work reflects on metaphysical questions.
-She is interested in the connection between the body and the spiritual and how we can make our everyday lives richer by gaining an understanding of this problem.
+She is interested in the connection between the body and the spiritual and how we can make our everyday lives richer by gaining an understanding of this question.
 Carima focus on process-based work and use improvisational methods.
 She like to surprise herself and move away from what she already know and into the unknown.
 There the meeting with other disciplines becomes important in her work and she is constantly looking for new ways to work more freely and personally.

 Carima has also choreographed pieces for several fashion shows on commission by the Swedish independent fashion brand, The Local Firm at Stockholm Fashion Week.
 She has worked with the fashion photographer Hedvig Jenning.
 She has choreographed and performed with artists such as Jonathan Johansson, Name The Pet, Silvana Imam and Norma.